gecko984/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Each row in the tidy dataset corresponds to one experiment (one subject performig one activity), and vice versa.

 ###Subject
-A `factor` variable containing subject id `"1"` to `"30"`.
+A `factor` variable containing subject id, with 30 levels `"1"` to `"30"`.

 ###Activity
-A `factor` variable containing activity label ("Walking', "Walking upstairs", "Walking downstairs", "Sitting', "Standing", "Laying").
+A `factor` variable containing activity label with 6 levels (`"Walking', "Walking upstairs", "Walking downstairs", "Sitting', "Standing", "Laying"`).

 ###Other 66 variables